Skip nav to main content.

 Refinancing generally makes sense when current rates are lower than your existing mortgage rate, you want to adjust your loan term, or you want to eliminate mortgage insurance.
 A home equity loan may be better when you want to access cash without resetting your mortgage, or when your current rate is already low and you want to preserve it.
 The best choice depends on your goals, current rate, and how long you plan to stay in your home.

 Yes.
-A Fixed Rate Home Equity Loan from People Driven Credit Union can be used to consolidate higher-interest debt — such as credit cards or personal loans — into one lower-rate monthly payment.
+A Fixed Rate Home Equity Loan from People Driven Credit Union can be used to consolidate higher-interest debt, such as credit cards or personal loans, into one lower-rate monthly payment.
 Because the loan is secured by your home’s equity, rates are typically lower than unsecured debt options.
-Note that using your home as collateral means it is at risk if you default.
+Using your home as collateral means it is at risk if you default.

 Credit requirements vary by loan type and individual circumstances.
 For mortgage refinance options, contact Mortgage Loan Officer Michelle Dzon at 616-301-1714 or connect online.
 For home equity loan eligibility, connect with a Home Equity Specialist.
 Both products are subject to credit approval and PDCU membership eligibility.